Buy Down Points on VA Loan

 When rates rise rapidly, calls to VA lenders about 2-1 buydowns start to pour in!
 Why?
 This VA temporary buydown provides a lower rate for the first two years, stair stepping up to the permanent rate on year three.
 The result is a more affordable payment in the first two years!

 This less common buydown is where the interest rate is bought down for the first two years.
 The first year by 2% and the second year by 1%.
 So if you get an APR of 4.5%, the first year it would be reduced to 2.5% and the second year to 3.5%.
 Then, it would return to 4.50% for the next 28 years.
 This relationship is not always a given so call us at 949-268-7742 for current rates on the buydown.

 Still have questions?
 You can find many answers to frequently asked VA loan questions in our FAQ section.

 Find support for all your VA loan needs!

-VA loan rate buydowns can be the right solution in certain situations.
+Buying down your interest rate on a VA loan can be the right solution in certain situations.
 If you would like to get professional advice, call 949-268-7742 to speak with a Sr. VA Loan Technician at SoCal VA Homes today!
 We’re happy to walk you through the numbers to find the best plan for your unique scenario.